If someone offered you either $1 or $1000, which would you choose?

 In the 1700s a Swiss mathematician and physicist named Daniel Bernoulli came up with equations that led to the “multi-armed bandit problem” frequently seen in computer science today.
 This demonstrated the risk versus reward calculation to either “explore” new options, or “exploit” known ones.
 However, in the 1900s American theoretical physicist William Newcomb created the earliest form of his paradox which highlights the influence of cognitive bias under real-world conditions.
-If humans acted logically then Bernoulli’s equations would remain true under these conditions, yet they do not.
+If humans acted logically then Bernoulli’s equations, as well as expected utility hypothesis, would remain true under these conditions, yet they do not.

 This particular expression of cognitive bias has probably had the single greatest negative impact on Uplift’s development, for the simple reason that most companies and investors today would choose a 1% improvement on their current business over a 1000% improvement which required the exact same effort to produce.
 This is partly a matter of humans being biased against anything which requires them to significantly change how they think, behave, or view the world.
 This bias is blind to the gains of any given change unless the change itself falls under the maximum bar of their comfort level.
 To combine the two this could be simplified and written as:

 Improvement = (Reward * Risk)

 IF Improvement > Comfort Level THEN Improvement = 0